eduardiazf/rfcs/text/0000-datamodel.md

 **m-n**

+In a `m-n` relation there is no natural parent-child relationship.
+Therefore, cascading deletes are not supported.

 ### Edge Relation

 > Note: The Edge Relation part of the spec is additive and will not be part of the initial release of Prisma 2